BullMQ Elixir vs Oban Performance Benchmark

 - You're in the Elixir/Python ecosystem.
 Oban now supports both, with tight Ecto and Phoenix integration for Elixir.

 Both are solid choices.
 Oban has excellent documentation and a strong community.
-BullMQ brings raw performance, cross-platform reach, and a decade of production hardening.
+BullMQ brings faster processing, cross-platform reach, and a decade of production hardening.